-The Digital Learner to Leaders program gives you the opportunity to demonstrate to future employers your digital skillsets.
+The Digital Learners to Leaders program gives you the opportunity to demonstrate to future employers your digital skillsets.
 Participating in the program sets you apart and sets you up for academic and interpersonal success.

 - Lead teams of peers to create solutions to the challenges facing urban communities.

 - Explore real challenges posed by Atlanta’s education, business, government and non-profit community.